Drop Down MenusCSS Drop Down MenuPure CSS Dropdown Menu

 • Oracle Local Registry (OLR) - From Oracle 11gR2 "Oracle Local Registry (OLR)" something new as part of Oracle Clusterware.The Oracle Local Registry (OLR) is similar to the Oracle Cluster Registry, but it only stores information about the local node.
 The OLR is not shared by other nodes in the cluster and is used by the OHASd while starting or joining the cluster.The OLR stores information that is typically required by the OHASd, such as the version of Oracle Clusterware, the configuration, and so on.
 Oracle stores the location of the OLR in a text file named /etc/oracle/olr.loc.
 This file will have the location of the OLR configuration file $GRID_HOME/cdata/<hostname.olr>.

-• What is OLR and why it is required?
+What is OLR and why required:

 Where the OLR is stored?
 When olr backup is created.